centreon/centreon-collect/centreon-tests/README.md

 ### Start and stop test

 - [x] start/stop centreon broker
-- [x] start and stop many instances broker with .3 seconds interval
-- [x] start and stop many instances broker with 1 second interval
+- [x] start and stop multiple times

 ## Bad credentials

 - [x] should deny access when database user password is wrong
 - [x] should deny access when database user password is wrong for storage
 - [x] should deny access when database user password is wrong for sql
+- [x] should log error when database name is not correct
 - [ ] should log error when mariadb server is stopped

+## Centengine

+- [x] start/stop centreon centgine
+- [x] start/stop centreon centengine multiple times